dSulav/fancy-background-generator/README.md

 # fancy-background-generator

-A simple demonstration of how linear gradient work using html, css and javascript
+A simple demonstration of html, css and javascript where the background color changes as per the user's input using linear gradient property.